Psychological pain

-Cause
+Causes

-The adjective 'psychological' is thought to encompass the functions of beliefs, thoughts, feelings, and behaviors, which may be seen as an indication for the many sources of psychological pain.
+The adjective "psychological" is thought to encompass the functions of beliefs, thoughts, feelings, and behaviors, which may be seen as an indication for the many sources of psychological pain.
 One way of grouping these different sources of pain was offered by Shneidman, who stated that psychological pain is caused by frustrated psychological needs.
 For example, the need for love, autonomy, affiliation, and achievement, or the need to avoid harm, shame, and embarrassment.
 Psychological needs were originally described by Henry Murray in 1938 as needs that motivate human behavior.
 Shneidman maintained that people rate the importance of each need differently, which explains why people's level of psychological pain differs when confronted with the same frustrated need.
 This needs perspective coincides with Patrick David Wall's description of physical pain that says that physical pain indicates a need state much more than a sensory experience.

+Unmet psychological needs in youth may cause an inability to meet human needs later in life.
+As a consequence of neglectful parenting, children with unmet psychological needs may be linked to psychotic disorders in childhood throughout life.

 In the fields of social psychology and personality psychology, the term social pain is used to denote psychological pain caused by harm or threat to social connection; bereavement, embarrassment, shame and hurt feelings are subtypes of social pain.
 From an evolutionary perspective, psychological pain forces the assessment of actual or potential social problems that might reduce the individual's fitness for survival.
-The way we display our psychological pain socially (for example, crying, shouting, moaning) serves the purpose of indicating that we are in need.
+The way people display their psychological pain socially (for example, crying, shouting, moaning) serves the purpose of indicating that they are in need.

 Neuropsychology

 Physical pain and psychological pain share common underlying neurological mechanisms.
 Brain regions that were consistently found to be implicated in both types of pain are the anterior cingulate cortex and prefrontal cortex (some subregions more than others), and may extend to other regions as well.
 Brain regions that were also found to be involved in psychological pain include the insular cortex, posterior cingulate cortex, thalamus, parahippocampal gyrus, basal ganglia, and cerebellum.
-Some advocate that, because similar brain regions are involved in both physical pain and psychological pain, we should see pain as a continuum that ranges from purely physical to purely psychological.
-Moreover, many sources mention the fact that we use metaphors of physical pain to refer to psychological pain experiences.
+Some advocate that, because similar brain regions are involved in both physical pain and psychological pain, pain should be seen as a continuum that ranges from purely physical to purely psychological.
+Moreover, many sources mention the fact that many metaphors of physical pain are used to refer to psychologically painful experiences.
 Further connection between physical and psychological pain has been supported through proof that acetaminophen, an analgesic, can suppress activity in the anterior cingulate cortex and the insular cortex when experiencing social exclusion, the same way that it suppresses activity when experiencing physical pain, and reduces the agitation of people with dementia.
-However use of paracetamol for more general psychological pain remains disputed.
+However, use of paracetamol for more general psychological pain remains disputed.